“School scenes or slapdash sightseeing

 “Uphill, turn them out…”

-“That’s parking in San Francisco, flash,” she said, key locking her steering column, yanking hard on the emergency brake.
-“If you don’t chock your wheels right, the meter maids will ticket you, sometimes even tow your rig away.”
+“That’s parking in San Francisco,” she said, key locking her steering column, yanking hard on the emergency brake.
+“If you don’t chock your wheels right, the meter maids will ticket you, sometimes even tow your rig away.
+Murder is one thing, but parking ticket income keeps The City afloat.”

 “Yeah, well, I guess I’m OK on flat ground over by your place, huh?
 At least until I can blow town…”